rustls/rustls/CONTRIBUTING.md

 We believe that this makes it easier to see where a particular import comes from.

+We prefer to reference types and traits by an imported symbol name instead of using qualified references.
+Qualification paths generally add noise and are unnecessary.
+The one exception to this is when the symbol name is overly generic, or easily confused between different crates.
+In this case we prefer to import the symbol name under an alias, or if the parent module name is short, using a one-level qualified path.
+E.g. for a crate with a local `Error` type, prefer to `import std::error::Error as StdError`.

 ## Licensing

 Contributions are made under [rustls's licenses](LICENSE).